5top1t/stuck-in-atlantis/README.md

 Upon meeting an Atlantian, the Atlantian randomly selects a greeting from things.txt.
 An atlantian is defined by of combination of name, breed and card.
 For example: Andy Seahorse 6 x 10

 # Three conditions:
- collect 6 stackable cards
+ collect 6 stackable cards <br />
- Meet 14 different "Type" of inhabitant
+ Meet 14 different "Type" of inhabitant <br />
- Make 150 interactions
+ Make 150 interactions <br />

 # Stackable:
 Two cards are said to be stackable if the two dimension of one are less than the two dimesion of the other.